bazelbuild/bazel/site/docs/getting-started.md

 commands to make a fake project for this example:

 {% highlight bash %}
-$ # If you're not already there, move to your build root directory.
+$ # If you're not already there, move to your workspace directory.
 $ cd ~/gitroot/base_workspace
 $ mkdir -p my-project/java/com/example
 $ cat > my-project/java/com/example/ProjectRunner.java <<EOF